johnwalley/d3-simple-slider/README.md

 Inspired by The New York Times [Is It Better to Rent or Buy?](https://www.nytimes.com/interactive/2014/upshot/buy-rent-calculator.html)

-## Motivation
+## Why use d3-simple-slider?

-Include an interactive slider in an svg element.
+If you need to include a slider within an svg element this is for you.
 For example, use a slider in place of an axis in a chart.

-Can also be used by itself as a generic slider.
-However, there are many existing html-based components which may be better suited to your needs.
+If you don't need to work inside an svg element then I would consider using one of the many excellent html-based components which may be better suited to your needs.
 Of course you might just love using d3!

 ## Installing